nic-donaldson/not-terrible-maths/README.md

     python3.3 server/tornado_server.py

-Will start a server on port 9001.
-Then head to localhost:9001 in your browser and hopefully it will work!
+Will start a server on the port specified in config.ini.
+Then head to localhost:port in your browser and hopefully it will work!

 To-do
 =====